veixq9/UfO/README.md

 https://gitter.im/

 ## beyond geoterritorial systems of suppression & subtle continuation of neo-colonial rule
-"hurr durr one africa one love hurr durrr i"

 https://convex.world/  may give y'all an idea (and absolutely no communication message specification!!!) of how one may build and run a whole government together with a legal system, legal tender tokens, acts, inflationary currency, novel taxation contracts, voting mechanisms, registry systems, ..., on a live replicable system.